orospakr/sharpify/README.md

 ## Installation

-For now, the easiest and only, download the source code and add the project to your solution.
+I do not yet offer a NuGet package.
+For now, the easiest and only method is download the source code and add the project to your solution.
+I recommend using a git submodule, with something like
+this:

+    git submodule add git://github.com/orospakr/sharpify dependencies/Sharpify

+MonoDevelop and Visual Studio 2012 happily consume the sln and csproj without problems.

+For now, I added all of the dependencies as binaries for the purpose of convenience into the repository because NuGet isn't usable on Mono, so no additional step for installing the secondary deps is necessary.

 If, on Mono, you get Web Security crypto exceptions, try importing Mozilla's trusted CA list into Mono by running: